quadrofoglio/QF620-Stochastic-Modelling-in-Finance---Project-ex.-Report/README.md

 Part 3 - Pricing of Exotic European payoff using Static Replication

-Part 4 - Dynamic Hedging
+Part 4 - Dynamic Hedging using portfolio of underlying SPY and risk-free bond & evaluation of hedging errors by Monte Carlo Simulation